|

 *

-a discussion of the abstract functions of the human mind - consciousness,
+the abstract functions of the human mind - consciousness, free will,

-free will, "soul", spirituality, and religion - see the essays on
+"soul", spirituality, and religion - see the essays on the Human

 "Philosophy, Theology" of this website).